ironhack-labs/lab-hello-react/README.md

 ### Iteration 1 | Create React app

-Let's get started!
+Let's get this party started!
 First, you will need to create a new React app.

 Navigate to the root folder of the LAB.
-Once in the root folder, use the Create React App (CRA) package to create a new React project.
+When you're in the root folder, use the Create React App (CRA) package to create a new React project.

-Once you have created the app, run it in the development mode.
+Once you have created the app, navigate to the root folder of the app.
+From here run the app in the development mode.